EEN421/EEN421.github.io/_posts/QWEN.md

 The CPU is where I feel the constraint.

-This is actually useful information when deciding what Pi to buy for the project.

-Don't assume that jumping from 4GB to 8GB magically doubles inference speed.
+This is actually useful information when deciding what Pi to buy for this project.
+If you're choosing between a 4GB and 8GB board specifically for SLM inference, the 8GB gives you headroom to run the 1.7B model comfortably.
+But don't assume that jumping from 4GB to 8GB magically doubles inference speed.

 It doesn't.